-The new OpenStreetMap US board is (in alphabetical order):
+The 2022 OpenStreetMap US nonprofit board is (in alphabetical order):

 Congratulations to the new board!

-Thank you to all of our candidates and those who participated in the election.
-Thanks to Ian Dees, the independent observer who observed the election and shared the results with us after confirming them.
+Thank you to all of our candidates and our members who participated in the election.
+Thanks to Zeke Farwell, the independent observer who observed the election.

-Also, a big THANK YOU to outgoing board member Alyssa Wright, who has served on the board since 2015.
+Also, a big THANK YOU to outgoing board members Martijn van Exel and Jubal Harpster, who have both served multiple years on the board.

 Here’s to another excellent year of OpenStreetMap US, and good luck to the new board members.